-“Most people don’t budget enough money for their project,” says Joe Maykut, director of product management at Sears Home Improvement.
+“Most people don’t budget enough money for their project,” says Dave Lincon, a kitchen and bath expert for Sears Home Services.
 “The bathroom is second only to the kitchen in costs for renovation.”
 And it’s not just the drool-worthy products and finishes that add dollars.
 Be prepared for unforeseen work.
-“Water can infiltrate behind walls in a shower and tub area for years, causing damage not seen from the finished sides of the walls,” Maykut warns.
+“Water can infiltrate behind walls in a shower and tub area for years, causing damage not seen from the finished sides of the walls,” Lincon warns.

 Make a plan

 The bathroom has to be functional, so upfront planning is crucial.
 Here are some things to consider.

 Consider vanity and toilet heights and the space around a toilet.
 While higher fixtures are important for users in wheelchairs, they can make the bathroom more comfortable for many adults.
 Choose slip-resistant flooring—something textured for traction.
 A zero-threshold shower will help to avoid tripping.
 If there are to be handholds or grab bars, you may need blocking in the walls.
 (Although there are new products that have special anchoring systems so no blocking is necessary.)

 The double sink you covet might not fit.
 “In a traditional vanity configuration, you don’t want to go under 5 feet,” Stapperfenne says.
 There are some integrated double sinks, but they “tend to be contemporary in design” and may not fit your décor.

 White grout will show traffic patterns.
 Stapperfenne suggests a pewter or medium grey grout.
 While a marble counter is de rigueur, it also is soft and requires sealing to prevent it from staining.